kyle-tennison/notes/lecture notes/MSE-2001 (material science)/readme.md

 # readme

-this class is a load of shit don't trust any of these notes
+This class is a load of shit.
+Don't trust any of these notes.